duyanxi/duyanxi.github.io/_pages/about.md

 - Optimization and Application of 3D Gaussian Splatting.

 # 🔥 News
+- *Oct 2025*: I joined CUHKSZ as a research assistant.

 - *Jun 2025*: I graduated from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.

 - *May 2025*: One paper was accepted by ACM TOMM.